 Webdam – Silicon Valley meets DAM

 We met Webdam founder Jody Vandergriff back when Webdam was a small but growing company, and we were impressed by its driven nature; the way it felt more like a Silicon Valley startup than most DAMs that we’d encountered up to that time.
 Recently acquired by Shutterstock, they were growing, yet they were growing really sensibly, and that trend continues.
-We spoke for a few years before finally getting around to building them a Connector, and it has been a very successful collaboration.
+We spoke for a few years before finally getting around to building them a Connector.
+It has been a very successful collaboration.

-Webdam is cloud-based, naturally, and perhaps a bit web-centric in its approach to assets, but it is well-proven in print workflows nonetheless.
+Webdam is cloud-based, naturally, and perhaps a bit web-centric in its approach to assets.
+Nonetheless, it is well-proven in print workflows.
 We have also been impressed with their ideas for improving our Connector product.
 It was for Webdam that we first created an in-app interface, enabling users to interact with the DAM from right within InDesign, Photoshop or Illustrator.
 Since then, this has become the norm for new Connectors.
 We’re thankful to Webdam for their continued innovation.

 We have been very impressed with the Webdam APIs, which are publicly documented.
-In parallel with the rise of APIs here in Silicon Valley, Webdam also seems to value extensibility and ease of interface as they continue to evolve the product, as in their recently-announced workflow functionality (something which Widen did as well).
-Despite the Shutterstock acquisition, and Jody’s subsequent departure, they managed to retain relative autonomy from Shutterstock, and have kept the same “start-up energy” that we encountered when they were much smaller.
-About the least disruptive acquisition I have witnessed.
+In parallel with the rise of APIs here in Silicon Valley, Webdam also valued extensibility and ease of interface as they continued to evolve the product, as in their workflow functionality.

 Bynder – Rapid Rethinking of Cloud DAM

 If Nuxeo is your astrophysicist uncle, Bynder is your nephew who runs a startup.